Grants

 County Library Capital Grants

-Maryland State Library Agency (MSLA) oversees a State Capital Grant program that provides $7.5 million annually for the renovation, expansion, and construction of public library facilities.
-Since the program was implemented in 2008, capital grants have been awarded to all of the state's 24 library systems to improve one or more of their buildings.
-The $93.8 million authorized by the General Assembly has generated an estimated $375 million in local matching funds, approximately four times the amount of the state's investment in public libraries.
+The Maryland State Library Agency (MSLA) oversees a County Library Capital Grant Program that provides $7.5 million annually for the renovation, expansion and construction of public library facilities.
+Since the program began in 2008, capital grants have been awarded to each of Maryland’s 24 library systems to improve one or more of their buildings.
+The $101 million authorized by the General Assembly has generated an estimated $400 million in local matching funds.

-While most of the grant awards have funded basic renovations, an astounding 21 unique public libraries have also opened, from the Eastern Shore to Western Maryland, even with lovely views of the Chesapeake Bay.
-These new public libraries include Anne Arundel (Annapolis), Baltimore (Sollers Point), Cecil (Perry Hall & Northeast), Charles (Waldorf West), Frederick (Brunswick, Myersville & Walkersville), Harford (Havre de Grace), Howard (Miller), Montgomery (Silver Spring Wheaton), St. Mary's (Leonardtown), Somerset (Crisfield), Washington (Boonsboro &Hancock), Worcester (Berlin & Ocean City) Counties.
-Three more state-of-the-art facilities opened in the spring of 2024 in Anne Arundel (Riviera Beach), Calvert (Twin Beaches), and Frederick (Middletown) counties with support from the state.
+While most of the grant awards have funded basic renovations, an astounding 21 unique public libraries have also opened, from the Eastern Shore to Western Maryland.
+These new public libraries include Anne Arundel (Annapolis), Baltimore (Perry Hall & Sollers Point), Cecil (Northeast), Charles (Waldorf West), Frederick (Brunswick, Myersville & Walkersville), Harford (Havre de Grace), Howard (Miller), Montgomery (Silver Spring Wheaton), St. Mary's (Leonardtown), Somerset (Crisfield), Washington (Boonsboro & Hancock) and Worcester (Berlin & Ocean City) counties.
+Three more state-of-the-art facilities opened in 2024 in Anne Arundel (Riviera Beach), Calvert (Twin Beaches), and Frederick (Middletown) counties with support from the state.